kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(a\) Each applicant for a supplemental type certificate must show that the altered product meets applicable requirements specified in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.101   Designation of applicable regulations.|§21.101]] and, in the case of an acoustical change described in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.93   Classification of changes in type design.|§21.93]](b), show compliance with the applicable noise requirements of [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md|part 36 of this chapter]] and, in the case of an emissions change described in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.93   Classification of changes in type design.|§21.93]](c), show compliance with the applicable fuel venting and exhaust emissions requirements of [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md|part 34 of this chapter]].

-\(b\) Each applicant for a supplemental type certificate must meet §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.33   Inspection and tests.|§21.33]] and 21.53 with respect to each change in the type design.
+\(b\) Each applicant for a supplemental type certificate must meet [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.33   Inspection and tests.|§§21.33]] and 21.53 with respect to each change in the type design.

 \[Amdt.
 21-17, 32 FR 14927, Oct.
 28, 1967, as amended by Amdt.
 21-42, 40 FR 1033, Jan.
 6, 1975; Amdt.
 21-52A, 45 FR 79009, Nov.
 28, 1980; Amdt.
 21-61, 53 FR 3540, Feb.
 5, 1988; Amdt.
 21-68, 55 FR 32860, Aug.
 10, 1990; Amdt.
 21-71, 57 FR 42854, Sept.
 16, 1992; Amdt.
 21-77, 65 FR 36266, June 7, 2000\]

 ### §21.117   Issue of supplemental type certificates.

-\(a\) An applicant is entitled to a supplemental type certificate if the FAA finds that the applicant meets the requirements of §[[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.113   Requirement for supplemental type certificate.|§21.113]] and 21.115.
+\(a\) An applicant is entitled to a supplemental type certificate if the FAA finds that the applicant meets the requirements of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.113   Requirement for supplemental type certificate.|§§21.113]] and 21.115.

 \(b\) A supplemental type certificate consists of—